 Does Narcan work on Dolophine?
 Yes, it does because the latter is an opioid.
 Naloxone acts for a shorter period and is likely to set off withdrawal symptoms.
 The study further states that they can also use a combination of naloxone and buprenorphine (Suboxone).

 To prevent a repeat of the overdose, medical professionals can advise putting a patient on a supervised Dolophine detox regimen.
 It happens to ensure that they don’t abuse the drug and experience fewer withdrawal symptoms.

 Getting Help To Cope With Methadone Side Effects

-Patients need to get help for the side effects of methadone.
+Patients need to get help with the side effects of Methadone.
 This is so that they can continue to benefit from the positives the medication has to offer, like pain management or reducing opioid withdrawal.